KosmX/jneedle/README.md

 `-Ddev.kosmx.jneedle.launchClass` to set the start class after checking is completed.
 The application has to be in classpath.
 (This is for Minecraft wrapper use)

-## GUI mode

-There is a gui version, you can simply open it in a graphical environment

 ## CLI mode

 ```text